tyler-dalton/deployment-bags/docs/lab-01-walkthrough.md

 Before beginning the configuration, gather all required equipment.

-1. Place the router, switch, Raspberry Pi, and laptop in an accessible workspace.
+1. Place the router, switch, and laptop in an accessible workspace.
 2. Connect the power cables to the router and switch.
 3. Power on the router and switch.
 4. Verify that the power lights are illuminated.